BGMwebdev/battleship-game/README.md

     ### Main menu

     - It's and easy to understand menu with clear navigation.
-    - It provides the user with 3 options on wehre to go next: add tool, search tool or exit
+    - It provides the user with 3 options on wehre to go next: add tool, search tool or exit.
     - User stories covered: 4, 7, 8, 11, 12

     <details>